 Alba’s golden age followed.
 With Peščić, the club won the European Korać Cup (1995), which is still the only European trophy won by a German basketball club, then four national league titles (1997, 1998, 1999, 2000) and two national cups (1997, 1999).
 After all of that, he was declared an honorary citizen of Berlin.

-The story of Pešić’s three-decade-long mission in Germany is summarised by Branislav Volfer:
+Branimir Volfer summarises the story of Pešić’s three-decade-long mission in Germany:

 The Pešićs are a real basketball family.
 The first trophy was won by his wife, Vera, who became a champion of Yugoslavia in 1971 with basketball club Željezničara from Sarajevo.
 Their two children, son Marko and daughter Ivana, also played basketball.
 After an international career, Marko is today general manager at Bayern.